-To check the status of your return, you should wait at least 72 hours for an electronically filed return and six to eight weeks for paper filings.
+To check the status of your return, you should wait at least 72 hours for an electronically filed return and four or more weeks for paper filings.

 The process time for e-filed returns have an expected time frame of six to eight weeks, while paper returns typically take at least eight to 12 weeks.
 Tax identity fraud prevention techniques may result in refund wait times in excess of 10 weeks.

 What can cause a delay in my Vermont refund?